apexcharts/apexcharts.js/README.md

 | Perspectives (shareable view state) | `chart.perspectives.apply()` / `.save()` / `ApexCharts.perspectives.decode()` |
 | History (undo/redo) | `chart.history.enabled` |

 Without a valid key these features still work (**trial mode**), but the chart shows an "APEXCHARTS" watermark.
 A valid key removes it.
-Everything else, including every chart type and all other features, is free and never watermarked.
+Every other chart type and feature is free and never watermarked; the `unit` chart type (listed above, aliased by `waffle`) is the one premium chart type.

 ```js
 import ApexCharts from 'apexcharts'